 Everything was going smoooooooooth until I got back on the highway from the gas station.
 The accelerator pedal popped off the nubs!!
 I managed to avoid pulling over and just used the pedal rod behind the pedal to continue the drive to Kosta’s.
 Once at Kosta’s I popped the pedal back on.

+~35kms down with a bit of rain.
 Photo in front of Kosta’s place, taken by Kosta.

 Next stop eurokracy!

 We headed back to the highway for iCar, after another ~22kms we arrived at the eurokracy traffic jam.... waited an hour and 15 minutes to make it past the entrance and park in the show and shine section.
 The whole drive went smoother than I could have hoped.

 Kosta suggested I lock the doors before leaving the car to chat with old friends.
 I locked the driver door, trunk and then the key got stuck in the fn’ passenger door.
 Something which had never happened before.
 After 20 minutes of trying different things, the key had, had enough and snapped.
 Luckily Ernest who was probably not going to come to the show, went to a spare at my place and showed up...
 AND TOTALLY REDEEMED HIMSELF!

 Photo taken by Pri

 Met some old friends and chatted with some good people.
 It’s a cool show, the setup, location and the crowd.
 The Eurokracy boys do a great job and help “put Montreal on the map,” we’re fortunate to have such an event.
 I got some free merch for being invited to the show and shine which was pretty cool and unexpected.

 I had to take off at 3:15pm because of some family obligations (which I was late for, anyway).